 Experience the ultimate in family bonding by signing up the whole brood for an introduction to rock climbing class.
 Yosemite Mountaineering School guides offer instruction suitable for beginners of all ages.
 After an exhausting but fun day learning the basics of climbing, go see a live show at the Yosemite Valley Theater (kids’ tickets are discounted).

 Take a drive to the south end of the park, where even the most jaded kids will be duly impressed by the size of the giant sequoias in the Mariposa Grove.
 If your kids don’t want to hike, buy tickets for the open-air tram that tours through the big trees (again, kids’ tickets are discounted).
-After being suitably awed by the sequoias, take a trip through history at the Pioneer History Center in Wawona.
-Kids will love the carriage rides in horsedrawn wagons.
+After being suitably awed by the sequoias, take a trip through history at the Pioneer Yosemite History Museum in Wawona.
+Kids will love the carriage rides in horse-drawn wagons.
 Finish out the afternoon with a swim in the South Fork Merced River.
-If it’s a Saturday, head to the Wawona Hotel for the weekly barbecue dinner and dance outside on the lawn.
+If it’s a Saturday, head to the Big Trees Lodge (formerly the Wawona Hotel) for the weekly barbecue dinner and dance outside on the lawn.
 Kids of all ages will want to take part in the square dance; even novice “do-sidoers” will figure out the basics in no time.